rauhul/swift-org-website/_posts/2024-01-20-swift-everywhere-embedded-on-playdate.md

 Now, with the obstacles addressed, creating a game with Swift on the Playdate is a streamlined process.
 All the code examples in this post can be found in the [swift-playdate-examples](https://github.com/apple/swift-playdate-examples) repository with accompanying "Getting Started" documentation.
 Run `make` and let Swift shine with a development experience that is not only expressive but also performant.

 I hope this post encourages you to explore the possibilities of using Swift in unconventional environments.
-Feel free to reach out with your experiences, questions, or game ideas!
+Feel free to reach out with your experiences, questions, or game ideas on the [Swift Forums](https://forums.swift.org)!

 Happy coding! 🎮